erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Retrieve an Attached Volume

-This will retrieve the properties of an attached volume.
+Retrieves the properties of an attached volume.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|